-On February 16, 2016, Raymond was involved in a tragic snowmobile accident in which he and another snowmobile collided head on.
+On February 16, 2016, Raymond was involved in a tragic snowmobile accident in which he and another snowmobile collided head-on.
 Raymond was taken to Flambeau Hospital in Park Falls and then flown to Ministry Saint Joseph’s Children’s Hospital in Marshfield (now Marshfield Children’s Hospital) where he was admitted to the Pediatric Intensive Care Unit (PICU).

 His parents drove down from Park Falls that night and arrived at the hospital at 1 a.m.

-Where Raymond’s Ronald McDonald House Story Actually Began
+Where Raymond’s Ronald McDonald House Story Began

 The beauty of this story lies in the fact that during the 2010 school year, Chequamegon Elementary School in Park Falls launched a huge campaign to collect the most poundage of aluminum can tabs for the Ronald McDonald House in Marshfield.
 To make the challenge more fun, the individual grades competed against each other for the most pounds each week.
 Raymond took this challenge very seriously.
-He commissioned grandparents, parents and aunts and uncles from all over the state to save their can tabs.
+He commissioned grandparents, parents, aunts, and uncles from all over the state to save their can tabs.
 He even put receptacles in businesses and collected them routinely.

-The summer of 2010, Raymond and Kayla Herbst, along with their guidance counselor, Daren Patterson, traveled to Wausau to be interviewed by Channel 9 News.
+In the summer of 2010, Raymond and Kayla Herbst, along with their guidance counselor, Daren Patterson, traveled to Wausau to be interviewed by Channel 9 News.
 They then toured the Ronald McDonald House in Marshfield as well as the PICU at Ministry Saint Joseph’s Children’s Hospital across the street.

 Raymond had no idea at the time that in the years to come, he would be a patient there, and his parents would need a place to stay while he recovered.